GaioTransposon/metadata_mining/README.md

     --output_map_all_mismatches map_with_color_coded_points_mismatches.html
 ```

-You can quit at any time 'QUIT'.

-To exit the session just type: `exit`
+To exit the session just type `exit`